 The only way you will know if someone didn’t accept your friend request is if they hit “Delete” instead of “Confirm” when they saw your friend request.

-You can log into your Friend Requests icon.
+- You can click on your Friend Requests icon.
 If they declined your friend request, you will see it there.

 After awhile, you may assume someone who hasn’t confirmed your request is declining it, hasn’t seen it, or is still deciding whether to accept it.